Carlosrincong/GCP-Cloud-Engineer/Spanner/README.md

 Combine the benefits of relational database structure with non relational horizontal scale Transaccional consistency
-Automatic synchronous replication for high availability
+Automatic synchronous replication for high availability Cloud Spanner provides ACID (Atomicity, Consistency, Isolation, Durability) properties that enable transactional reads and writes on the database.
+It can also scale globally.